AzulSyst/Tooling-Task-V2/README.md

 # 🛠️ Process Reporter CLI Tool

-This cross-platform command-line tool generates a detailed report of running processes on your system in CSV or JSON format.
+This cross-platform command-line tool generates a detailed report of running processes on your system in CSV format.
 Ideal for performance monitoring, security auditing, or user-specific activity insights.

 ---

 ## 📦 Features

 - 🧠 Lists process name, PID, user, CPU and memory usage
-- 📄 Outputs CSV or JSON
+- 📄 Outputs CSV
 - 📊 Compatible with Excel, Google Sheets, and open-source tools
 - 💻 Works from any directory
 - 🚀 GitHub Actions CI integrated